 The bodies of Zürcher Kantonalbank are the board of directors ("Board of Directors"; Bankrat), the committee of the board ("Committee of the Board"; Bankpräsidium) and the executive board ("Executive Board"; Generaldirektion) as well as the auditors (§ 14 of the Cantonal Bank Act).
-The competencies of the Board of Directors, the Committee of the Board, the Executive Board and the auditors are set out in and governed by the Cantonal Bank Act (§ 15 - § 18) and the regulations on the organisation of the Zürcher Kantonalbank Group dated June 23, 2011 (§ 29 - § 37, § 39) (resp. from July 1, 2023, in the regulations on the organisation of the Zürcher Kantonalbank Group dated December 15, 2022 (§ 34f., §65f., §77f. und §92.)).
+The competencies of the Board of Directors, the Committee of the Board, the Executive Board and the auditors are set out in and governed by the Cantonal Bank Act (§ 15 - § 18) and the regulations on the organisation of the Zürcher Kantonalbank Group dated December 15, 2022 (§ 34f., §65f., §77f. und §92.)).
 The Cantonal Council (Kantonsrat) is the cantonal supervisory authority of Zürcher Kantonalbank.
 In accordance with § 12 of the Cantonal Bank Act, the Cantonal Council appoints the Commission for the Supervision of Economic Enterprises ("Cantonal Council Commission"; Kommission für die Aufsicht über die wirtschaftlichen Unternehmen (AWU)) to exercise the supervision.